hbish/hbish.com/posts/2012/2012-08-23-reversing-a-string-without-temp-variables-or-library-functions.md

   - exercise
   - java
   - programming
 ---

 So yesterday my friend [Jimmy][1] asked me to reverse a string while we were in one of the computers labs at uni.
-At first I thought &#8220;hey, isn&#8217;t this like really simple and straightforward, could just use a StringBuffer?&#8221;.
-Then Jimmy said &#8220;You can&#8217;t use any library functions or temporary variables&#8221;.
-I thought for a second and said &#8220;you can do it with arrays&#8221; and surely you can definitely do it with arrays as shown by one of our other friend Kevin.
+At first I thought "hey, isn't this like really simple and straightforward, could just use a StringBuffer?".
+Then Jimmy said "You can't use any library functions or temporary variables".
+I thought for a second and said "you can do it with arrays" and surely you can definitely do it with arrays as shown by one of our other friend Kevin.

-But was that was messy and surely it wasn&#8217;t the only solutions.
-Like many programming problems, this isn&#8217;t!
+But was that was messy and surely it wasn't the only solutions.
+Like many programming problems, this isn't!

 I figured this can be done with a little bit of looping and string manipulation (Note: implementation is in Java).
 As shown in **line 25-27**, I looped through the string and reassembled it n times.
 The reassembling is actually quiet tricky because I reconstructed the original string by cutting and carefully rearranging it every loop.
 This solution is pretty messy and hard to comprehend without a pen and paper to follow through with it (well at least for me).

-It was just past 10 o&#8217;clock and I looked at the clock on the top right of my MBP.
+It was just past 10 o'clock and I looked at the clock on the top right of my MBP.
 The time was 10:01 pm, then all of a sudden an idea struck me, I could have just reverse the string using a reverse loop, append it to the original string and cut the palindromic string leaving only the latter half.
 This solution (**line 33-36**) was much simpler and easier to remember.

-Can&#8217;t believe something so simple took me this long to think up.
+Can't believe something so simple took me this long to think up.
 Thank you **palindrome**!

 ```java
 import java.io.BufferedReader;